api-platform/docs/core/jwt.md

 ```

-You need create some route to provide a login form, login check and logout (This configuration is based on FOSUserBundle) :
+Then, you need to provide the login form, and two routes login_check and logout.
+This configuration is based on FOSUserBundle:
 ```yml
 fos_user_security_login:
     path:     /login